Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

-\begin{proof} It is sufficient to show the first claim, since, if the limit is vanishing, then certainly $\limsup$ will be less than $\epsilon_{2,N}$.
+\begin{proof} It is sufficient to show the first claim.

-Firstly, as a consequence of Beurling-Ahlfors \ref{thm:beurlingahlfors}, $\R^2 \setminus D_i$ is a quasisymmetric image of $\R^2 \setminus B(0,1)$.
-Then, since uniformity is preserved under quasisymmetries \cite{martiosarvas}, we see that the $D_i$ are co-uniform domains in the sense of Definition \ref{def:exteriorunif} with uniform constants.
+Firstly, as a consequence of Theorem \ref{thm:beurlingahlfors}, the set $\R^2 \setminus D_i$ is a quasisymmetric image of $\R^2 \setminus B(0,1)$.
+Then, since uniformity is preserved under quasisymmetries \cite{martiosarvas}, we see that the $D_i$ are co-uniform domains in the sense of Definition \ref{def:exteriorunif} with the same uniform constant.
+Similarly, the $D_i$ are all uniform domains and there is a constant $C_d$, independent of $i$, so that $\diam(D_i)^2 \leq C_d \lambda(D_i)$.
 Similarly $\Omega$ is a uniform domain.
-Let $D$ be the metric doubling constant of $\R^2$
+Let $D \leq 9$ be the metric doubling constant of $\R^2$.